Alcohol and scrotal cancer. Are they linked? That is, does drinking alcohol increase the risk of forming cancer of the scrotum? In a word, no.

 - 5-ounce glass of dinner wine

-- shot (one and one-half ounces) of 80 proof liquor or spirits such as vodka, tequila, rum, etc.
+- shot (one and one-half ounces) of liquor or spirits such as vodka, tequila, rum, etc.

-Standard drinks contain equivalent amounts of alcohol.
-Specifically, it’s 0.6 ounce of pure alcohol.
-So to a breathalyzer, they’re all the same.
+Standard drinks contain equal amounts of pure alcohol.
+It’s 0.6 of an ounce.
+So to a breath tester, they’re all the same.

-Finally, beer, wine, and spirits give comparable health and longevity benefits.
+Also, beer, wine, and spirits give similar health and long life benefits.

 Resources on Scrotal Cancer